There are now 3 possible online modes for units:

 - This unit introduces students to the neurological and behavioural sequelae of various neuropsychological disorders, and highlights traditional and contemporary techniques used to increase understanding of the neural mechanisms contributing to the client's presentation.

-- Indicative assessments in this unit are as follows: (1) active participation; (2) examination; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) Attendance; (2) examination; and (3) essay.
 Further information is available in the unit outline.